scattana/healthcare-lemmatizer/README.md

 # healthcare-lemmatizer
-A lemmatizer that uses rule-based and machine-learning approaches to extend WordNet's capabilities to the healthcare/patient care domain.
+A lemmatizer that uses a semi-supervised machine-learning approach to extend WordNet's capabilities to the healthcare/patient care domain.

+For project details, please see `report.pdf`